Choreographic Works

 Lunar Loft

-Choreographer and Dancer: Alexandra Lockhart Original music composition: ‘Lunar Loft’ by Nathan Wheeler Violinist: Dr. Margaret Landis Projection by: Dr. Xu Wang
+Choreographer and Dancer: Alexandra Lockhart Original music composition: ‘Lunar Loft’ by Nathan Wheeler Violinist: Dr. Margaret Landis Projection by: Dr. Xu Wang Lighting design by: Alexandra Lockhart and Amy Campion

 4:47 mins.

 This piece exhibits the softness and beauty that exists in the intimate duet between the Moon and Earth.
 Exuding comfort in the consistent and quiet relationship of the two, this piece focuses on lightness and the power of nuance.
-Inspired by Dr. Xu Wang’s research and theory of the lunar lofting phenomena, as well as the work of Dr. Margaret Landis, this piece follows the journey of a dancing dust particle beginning at the Gruithuisen Domes.
+Inspired by Dr. Xu Wang’s research and theory of the lunar lofting phenomenon, as well as the work of Dr. Margaret Landis, this piece follows the journey of a dancing dust particle beginning at the Gruithuisen Domes.

 Lunar Loft showcases a live violin performance by LASP planetary geologist, Dr. Margaret Landis, and a visual projection of the lunar lofting phenomena theory imaged in the lab by Dr. Xu Wang.